isomerpages/enterprisesg-wmo/index.md

 description: Learn more about the weights and measures regulations in Singapore.
 image: /images/about/wmo-hi-res.svg
 permalink: /
-notification: Please be informed that a new CPSA+ system will be launched on 30 November 2021 to replace the current <a href = "https://cpsa.enterprisesg.gov.sg">CPSA</a>.
-This will involve some operational changes regarding your weighing and measuring instruments used for trade from 18 Nov onwards.
-Your Authorised Verifier will inform you accordingly on the changes.
+notification: Please be informed effective 30 November 2021, the CPSA website has been replaced by our new CPSA+ website.
+Click <a href = "https://www.cpsaplus.gov.sg">here</a> to find out more.
 sections:
   - hero:
       subtitle: <h3>Ensuring accuracy in daily transactions<h3>